accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 1. Open the PDF file.
 2. For each form field, check that:
     - the label is visible in the document;
-    - a tooltip is displayed when hovering over it.
+    - a tooltip is displayed when hovering over the field.
 3. Check that each field is present.
 4. If this is the case, the criterion is validated.